This factsheet is for information only. It is recommended that you get legal advice about your situation.

 - Once you have listened to the tapes, if the company misled you about the policy, call the Insurance Law Service.
 Our number is 1300 663 464.
 We are a free service.

 - You can raise a dispute with the insurer.
-If the dispute is not resolved you can lodge a dispute with the Financial Ombudsman Service: read our Insurance Dispute Resolution factsheet for further details.
+If it is not resolved you can lodge a dispute with the Australian Financial Complaints Authority (AFCA): read our Insurance dispute resolution fact sheet for further details.

 Alternatives to funeral insurance:

 - Pre-paid funerals: can be a good option, particularly if no chance you’ll move interstate before you die and the company is reputable.
 Read the fine print.
 Many companies will let you pay by instalments.

 - High-interest savings account: Opening a joint-bank account in your name, and the name of a family member can be a really simple and effective way to pay for your funeral for three reasons:

 - First, you can put in a small payment every fortnight, depending on what is affordable to you at any one time